givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 ## Goals

-The art center has has only completed some of the renovations in their [facility expansion project][10], leaving plenty of room to grow.
+The art center has only completed some of the renovations in their [facility expansion project][10], leaving them plenty of room to grow.
 As new wings are completed, REACH will explore new possibilities with those spaces, including a fiber arts studio, digital media lab, and a performing arts studio.

 ![][5]